marywebby/bootcamp-notes/MVC.md

     - MVC STANDS FOR :
         - MODELING THE DATA, DATA LAYER WHICH UPDATES THE VIEW
         - VIEW IS PRESENTATION, UI/UX PIECE
         - CONTROLLER HANDLE USER INPUT, GO DO A MODEL, GO SHOW THIS TO THE USER, RESPONSE TO USER INTERACTION
+        - its the interface between Models and Views
     - TEMPLETE ENGINE :
         - PEICE OF SOFTWARE THAT COMPLIES DATA AND TEMPLATES TO GENERATE SOMETHING LIKE HTML, FEED DATA INTO HTML (IE, AT THIS LIST TAG STICK SOMETHING IN THERE)
         - PLACEHOLDERS FOR WHERE WE WANT TO PUT DATA